 It all looks quite dangerous though, doesn’t it?
-Well, the park is designed in such a way that there are barriers, both natural and manmade (in the form of metal gates or locked doors), to keep you within the areas that are safe to tread.
+Well, the park is designed in such a way that there are barriers, both natural and manmade (in the form of metal gates or locked doors), to keep you within the safe zones.
 It’s well done and doesn’t feel restrictive or limiting at all.
 In fact, most of the time we weren’t even aware of the restricted areas.

 The park is also purposely allowing nature to take over some areas.
 Such as the trees breaking through some of the metal catwalks here and there.

 As most of us don’t know much about the ironworks process, there were helpful signs placed in some of the buildings.
-This helped to get a better grasp of what each building had been used for back in the day.
+These interpretive plaques helped us have a better understanding of what each building was used for back in the day.

 Honestly, I didn’t know what to expect from Landschaftspark.
 Aesthetically, I’m not a fan of industrial sites, especially when Europe has so many architecturally spectacular buildings.
 But this place is different.

-And the storm that we had been complaining about earlier, actually contributed to some pretty spectacular shots:
+And the storm that we complained about earlier, actually contributed to some pretty dramatic and spectacular shots:

 Admittedly, “dramatic” is my favourite camera mode.
-It works wonders on storm clouds:
+It works wonders on storm clouds, adding depth and dynamism: